 4. Coconut Grove

-Next on our list of places to visit by boat in Miami is the oldest part of Miami; Coconut Grove.
+Next on our list of places to visit in Miami by boat is the oldest part of the city; Coconut Grove.

 Sailing clubs and marinas dot the waterfront in this upscale neighborhood that was constructed in the 1870s.